joshgerdes/jekyll-uno/_drafts/azure-active-directory-application-proxy-implementation.md

 21. Enter in your password
 22. Select the MS Apps extension and select Save
 23. Navigate back to the Azure Portal
-24. Select ‘I was able to sign in’
+24. Select ‘I was able to sign in
 25. If successful, Azure AD should now have mapped the fields:
 26. ![Graphical user interface, text, application, email Description](media/96dff89a4a6a5706d0266034343e727d.png)
 27. Click Save
-28. Next time you login to the Application, the My Apps Secure Sign-in Extension will have cached the credentials and should log you into the application automatically, meaning you should only need to login once with your Azure AD credentials.
+28. Next time you log in to the Application, the My Apps Secure Sign-in Extension will have cached the credentials and should log you into the application automatically, meaning you should only need to login once with your Azure AD credentials.

-## Access your Azure Application Proxy published application
+### Access your Azure Application Proxy published application

-1. You can now go to: [My Apps (microsoft.com)](https://myapps.microsoft.com/) and you will see your application
+1. You can now go to [My Apps (microsoft.com)](https://myapps.microsoft.com/) and you will see your application
 2. ![Graphical user interface, application Description automatically](media/713f13c298df2a63bcf844a39e5bea38.png)